microsoft/elk-acs-kubernetes/README.md

 * Login to your [Azure portal](https://portal.azure.com).

 ## Instructions
-1. <a href='create-sp'/>Follow [Create Azure Service Principal using Azure portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) to create an Azure Service Principal and assign `Contributor` role access to your subscription.
+1. <a href='create-sp'></a>Follow tutorial [Create Azure Service Principal using Azure portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) to create an Azure Service Principal and assign it `Contributor` role access to your subscription.

+    * Assign application a contributor role to your subscription.
+The subsciption is the one where you will deploy the ELK.
     * Set the `Sign-on URL` to [http://\<dns-prefix>control.\<resource-location>.cloudapp.azure.com](#).
-This URL will be used your Kubernetes dashboard host name.
-The `dns-prefix` should be global unique, note it and it will be used later.
+This URL will be used as your Kubernetes dashboard host name.
+The `dns-prefix` should be global unique, and it will be used later.
 The `<resource-location>` is the region where you will deploy your ELK.
-    * Assign application a contributor role to your subscription.
-The subsciption is the one where you will deploy the ELK.

     > Note: not all **VM sizes** and **ACS** are supported across all regions.
 You can check it at [Azure products available by region](https://azure.microsoft.com/en-us/regions/services/)

-    After the successed creation, note the `Application ID`, `Password` and `Tenant ID`.
+    After the successful creation, note the `Application ID`, `Password` and `Tenant ID`.

-1. Grand your Service Principal access: Go to your `Service princial`-> `Settings` ->  `Required permissions`, tick `Access the directory as the signed-in user`, `Read all users' basic profiles` and `Sign in and read user profile`.
+1. Grant your Service Principal access: Go to your `Service princial`-> `Settings` ->  `Required permissions`, tick `Access the directory as the signed-in user`, `Read all users' basic profiles` and `Sign in and read user profile`.
+Click `Save`.

    ![Add Azure Service Principal access](image/elk-acs-kube-aad-access.png)

-1. Set the redirect URL for your Azure Service Principal: Go to your `Service pricipal` -> `Settings` -> `Reply URLs`, add URL `http://<dns-prefix>control.<resource-location>.cloudapp.azure.com/callback`.
+1. Set the redirect URL for your Azure Service Principal: Go to your `Service pricipal` -> `Settings` -> `Reply URLs`, add URL `http://<dns-prefix>control.<resource-location>.cloudapp.azure.com/callback` as the first redirect URL.
+Click `Save`.

    ![Add Azure Service Principal redirect URL](image/elk-acs-kube-aad-redirect.png)

-1. Go to Azure Marketplace and find `Elastic Stack on Kubernetes` solution template and click `Create`.
+1. Go to Azure Marketplace, find `Elastic Stack on Kubernetes` solution template and click `Create`.

 1. In `Basics` panel, `Controller Username` and `Controller Password` need to be valid Ubuntu credential and will be used to access Kibana.
     > Password must be at least 12 characters long and contain at least one lower case, upper case, digit and special character.